algorandfoundation/docs/docs/features/asa.md

 [**Reserve Address**](../reference/transactions.md#reserveaddr)

 Specifying a reserve account signifies that non-minted assets will reside in that account instead of the default creator account.
 Assets transferred from this account are "minted" units of the asset.
-If you specify a new reserve address, you must make sure the new account has opted in to the asset and then issue a transaction to transfer all assets to the new reserve.
+If you specify a new reserve address, you must make sure the new account has opted into the asset and then issue a transaction to transfer all assets to the new reserve.

 !!! warning
     The reserve account has no functional authority in the protocol.
 It is purely informational.